 It was the beginning of 2014 when I discovered travel blogs.
 I found a community of people who didn’t follow the social norm, people who decided they wanted something different.
 I was 23 years old, with no real obligations holding me back, and yet I was miserable, seemingly going nowhere with my life.
 At my last job, a new employee’s vacation time was 3 days.
 Yes, you heard me, THREEEEEEE DAYYYYYSSS.
 Where the heck can a girl from Hawaii go with that?

 I knew I had to make a change.
 At the time, even with 2 full-time incomes, we still were living paycheck to paycheck.
 I was mentally drained, getting sick all the time, living for the weekend and wishing for something more.
-(Jarden felt the same, which is why he got out of his FT job.)
+(Jarden had similar feelings, which is why he got out of his FT job.)
 We both made a goal to work really hard, save up a ton, and eventually leave it all behind.

 Jarden luckily found a new job (with higher pay!) and some extra part-time work.
 We wanted to save up a bunch, and we both busted our butts for it.
 Yes there was a lot of changes and uncertainty.
 I was constantly filled with worry, anxiety, and doubt, but I was also full of hope, and I never lost sight of my end goal.
 More opportunities came, things slowly fell into place, our savings eventually grew, and I continued to work full-time until early September 2015, leaving my job a year earlier than expected.